Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

-We present an empirical survey (N=2,016) testing what shapes participants' ability to detect deepfake videos.
+We present an empirical survey (N=2,016 using a Qualtrics survey panel \cite{boas2020recruiting}) observing what attributes correspond to U.S.-based participants' ability to detect deepfake videos.
 Survey participants entered the study under the pretense that they would judge the communication styles of video clips.
-Our study is careful not to prime participants so we could gauge their ability to view and judge deepfakes when they were not expecting them.
-Our survey also investigates the relationship between human demographics and the video person(a)'s features and, ultimately, how this relationship impacts the participant's ability to detect deepfake content.
-This paper will only evaluate the demographic features of deepfake videos and the survey participants.
+Our observational study is careful not to prime participants at the time of their viewing video clips so we could gauge their ability to view and judge deepfakes when they were not expecting them (not explicitly knowing if a video is fake or not is meant to emulate what they would experience in an online social media platform).
+Our survey also investigates the relationship between human participants' demographics and their perception of the video person(a)'s features and, ultimately, how this relationship may impact the participant's ability to detect deepfake content.

+Our objective is to evaluate the relationship between classification accuracy and the demographic features of deepfake videos and survey participants.
 Further analysis of other surveyed attributes will be explored in future work.
+We also recognize that data used to train models that create deepfakes may introduce algorithmic biases in the quality of the videos themselves, which could introduce additional biases in the participant's ability to guess if the video is a deepfake or not.